Aurits/planning/AIBOS_Uganda_System_Driven_Delivery_Framework.md

 ### 8.2 Weekly PDMO Summary

-Produced by Ambrose after each Tuesday PDMO meeting.
+Produced by the Management Owner after each Tuesday PDMO meeting.
 Shared in the team channel.

 **Structure:**